 The world is becoming smaller due to technology, and the way we work is changing.
 It’s becoming to the increasingly common for people to be relocated abroad for work.
-This may be at the request of your employer, or you may have decided you want to emigrate somewhere new.
+This may be at the request of your employer, or you may have decided you want to emigrate somewhere new, perhaps you are even looking at real estate in Costa Rica.
 Whatever your motive is, if you’ve got a family, it can be a tough choice to make.
 Travelling with kids is hard!
 Life changing moves really do take a tonne of soul searching, and a lot of work, too!

 If you decide a move is best for your family, then you’ve got a lot of practical things to be getting on with.
 There’s a lot of things that you have to take into consideration.
 If you own your home, are you going to sell it or rent it out?
 It’s a good idea to rent it out to begin with, just in case your move doesn’t go to plan.
 In this instance, you have some backup!
 Do remember though, you’d still have to give your tenants adequate notice, which is usually a month at the very least.